It’s high time for all those at Harvard to stand with Palestine

 Focus ought to shift towards understanding why many stand by, as students showing solidarity with Palestine face smear campaigns ignored or supported by their universities, and others within these institutions mobilise only for a president who boasts about punishing these students.
 Some at Harvard shamefully rationalise away speaking against the Zionist genocidal campaign, refusing to use institutional privilege to pursue veritas in the most basic way.
 Even as the university attempts to restrict speech and censure voices for Palestine, hundreds of faculty, who happily signed an open letter in support of Gay, turn away from their students advocating for justice in Palestine.

-As Palestinians are slaughtered, many of us at Harvard, many at Harvard, through rhetoric and actions, support their plight “from the river to the sea”.
+As Palestinians are slaughtered, many at Harvard, through rhetoric and actions, support their plight “from the river to the sea”.
 Yet elite academics and headlines only notify us of a defence for a president who credulously opened herself up to a frivolous congressional hearing.

 As a grave injustice unfolds before our eyes, at the most basic level, Harvard – as one of the most influential institutions based in a nation that is the strongest ally to the Zionist project – must recognise Palestinian suffering.